 Receiving constant updates and new features, it's never too late to start playing Genshin Impact.
 The experience alone will be more than you will expect at the start.
 We have an tier list for Genshin Impact, ranking every character from the best to the worst ones.
 It's been updated with each new patch, so you'll always know what's a current meta.

 Tales of the Mirror

-A superb 2D platformer that looks and plays as beautifully as the full-fat console game Rayman Legends - probably because it has some of the same talents behind it.
-Unruly Heroes is one of the games that will smile upon you the second you step foot into that world.
+A superb 2D platformer that looks and plays as beautifully as the full-fat console title Rayman Legends - probably because it has some of the same talents behind it.
+Unruly Heroes is one of the titles that will smile upon you the second you step foot into that world.

 Monument Valley 2